beastaugh/stylish/README.md

 *   Add a Border class to complement Background.
 *   Add better support for CSS3 properties to Background.
-*   Add a native mapping construct to allow symbol lookup for alternate stylesheets.
-*   Change stylesheet generation to a two-step process where the tree structure is generated in the first step and symbols (for example, those employed by a mapping construct) are evaluated the second.
 *   Fundamental objects like percentages need their own classes rather than being dealt with in an ad-hoc manner by higher-level objects.
 *   Add a parser so CSS can be read as well as written.